moengage/MoEngage-iOS-SDK/README.md

 Change log:

+v1.9.5
+IDFV can be nil if the device is restarted and not unlocked.
+While it's extremely rare, it can happen.
+Added a check for the same.

 v1.9.4
 iOS 7 crash while string match for Geofence fix.
 If an attribute is set to nil, a log is printed, and the value is discarded.